 Through the CT Cancer Patient Assistance Program, CCF helps Connecticut families requesting assistance through referrals from oncology social workers from hospitals, cancer treatment centers and hospices throughout the state.
 For the past 34 years, CCF has quietly granted over $6.4 million to more than 7,000 Connecticut families dealing with the financial hardship that often follows a cancer diagnosis.
 In addition, the Foundation has donated over $2.4 million to support ongoing cancer research at Memorial Sloan Kettering Cancer Center.

-This college scholarship is in the memory of Brian Peer who played and loved baseball in Windsor.
-He was a Windsor varsity player from 1996 until 1998, earning All-Conference honors as a senior.
+This college scholarship is in memory of Brian Peer of Windsor, Connecticut.
+He was a Windsor High School varsity baseball player from 1996 until 1998, earning All-Conference honors as a senior.
 He also played American Legion Baseball in Windsor earning All-Zone Honors in 1998.
 He continued on to Manchester Community College earning All-New England Junior College All Star recognition then on to Rhode Island College, being named Co-Captain his Senior Year.
 He continued to play in area adult leagues through 2018.
-The scholarship is awarded annually to a Windsor High School baseball player who will be attending college.
+The scholarship is awarded each year to a Windsor High School baseball player who will be attending college.

-On Sunday, July, 9, 2017 the GHTBL hosted a “Charity Series” at Dunkin’ Donuts Park.
+On Sunday, July, 9, 2017 the GHTBL hosted the first ever charity series at Dunkin’ Donuts Park.
 Four games were played and $5,641 in ticket proceeds were donated to Hartford’s Camp Courant.
-On June 21st and 22nd of 2018 the league hosted a pair of doubleheaders that raised $4,500 for Connecticut Children’s Medical Center.
+On June 21 and 22 of 2018 the league hosted a pair of doubleheaders that raised $4,500 for Connecticut Children’s Medical Center.
 In 2019, the Twilight League held another day at Dunkin’ Donuts Park and raised $7,000 for a Multiple Sclerosis charity named MS4MS.
 Amidst the COVID-19 pandemic, the league managed to play a shortened season in 2020, including a doubleheader at Dunkin’ Donuts Park that raised $2,000 for the new Johnny Taylor Field in Hartford’s Colt Park.